javiersoriano/sentinel-all-in-one/README.md

     + DNS (Preview)
     + Windows Firewall
 - Enables analytics rules for selected Microsoft 1st party products
-- Enables Fusion rule and ML Behavior Analytics rules for RDP or SSH (if selected)
+- Enables Fusion rule and ML Behavior Analytics rules for RDP or SSH (if Security Events or Syslog data sources are selected)
 - Enables Scheduled analytics rules that apply to all the enabled connectors

+It takes around **10 minutes** to deploy.

+In order to create the Scheduled analytics rules, the deployment template uses an [ARM deployment script](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-script-template) which requires a [user assigned identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
+You will see this resource in your resource group when the deployment finishes.
+You can remove after depployment if desired.

 ### Try it now